kaluzniacki/ardu_wing/README.md

 The most pragmatic course I see is to skip the FPV and camera for now, and just get to something that helps me practice flying, and where I can collect some black box data.
 The full stack aspect is how can I get the round trip of flight data back on my computer.

+The use of QGroundControl, which works well on my Mac, for control of the flight needs to be understood.

+The use of Telemetry back from the plane, which TBS Crossfire supports.

+Blackbox configuration.
+Blackbox download.